-Charles Ernest Hosking Jr. was a career soldier who fought as a U.S. paratrooper in World War II and then was one of the original Green Berets when the unit was created in 1952.
-He was awarded the Medal of Honor posthumously for Valor in the Republic of Vietnam for his actions on March 21, 1967.
+Charles Ernest Hosking Jr. was a career soldier who fought as a U.S. paratrooper in World War II and was one of the original Green Berets when the unit was created in 1952.
+He was posthumously awarded the Medal of Honor for his actions in Vietnam.

-Beginnings and Itching to Serve: Hosking was born in May of 1924 in Ramsey, New Jersey.
-With World War II underway and before Pearl Harbor in 1941, Hosking ran away from home and hitchhiked to Canada.
-He enlisted in the Canadian’s famous “Black Watch” Regiment trying to get into the fight.
+Hosking was born in May of 1924 in Ramsey, New Jersey.
+Before the attack on Pearl Harbor in 1941 and with World War II underway, Hosking ran away from home and hitchhiked to Canada.
+He enlisted in Canada’s famous “Black Watch” Regiment trying to get into the fight.

 He eventually was tracked down by his U.S. congressman and others and being underage was shipped home.
 He then tried to join the Coast Guard with his grandfather’s permission but a heart murmur ended that venture as well.
 Undeterred, Hosking sought out his congressman, he received a waiver and was inducted into the U.S. Army in 1943.

 But just serving wasn’t enough.
 Hosking volunteered for airborne duty and was assigned to Company B of the 509th Airborne Infantry Battalion.
 He joined them in Italy and served in the Rome-Arno, Southern France, and Ardennes-Alsace campaigns during the war in Europe.
-Of the 1500 men in the 509th, only 29 would serve the war and go without being killed or wounded.
-Hosking was wounded by machine-gun fire during the Battle of the Bulge in the Ardennes.
+He was wounded by machine-gun fire during the Battle of the Bulge in the Ardennes.
+Of the 1,500 men in the 509th, only 29 would go without being killed or wounded.

-He missed serving in Korea due to a training accident when a bazooka round exploded and he suffered two broken legs and severe shrapnel wounds that required many months to recover from.
+He did not manage to serve in Korea due to a training accident when a bazooka round exploded and he suffered two broken legs and severe shrapnel wounds that required many months to recover from.

 When Colonel Aaron Bank created the new Special Forces unit at Ft.
-Bragg, Hosking volunteered and served as a demolition or Engineer as well as a Weapons Sergeant on his A-Team.
+Bragg, Hosking volunteered and served as an Engineer as well as a Weapons Sergeant on his A-Team.
 He was assigned to both Smoke Bomb Hill on Ft.
 Bragg and to Bad Tolz in Germany.
-He went to different training programs including language training and spoke Czech, German and Vietnamese.
+He went to different training programs including language training.
+He eventually could speak Czech, German and Vietnamese.